 Physical, occupational, and speech therapists are available through hospice to help a patient maintain comfort or quality of life.
-Some hospices may also provide complimentary therapies such as music, art, pet and massage.
+Some providers may also deliver complimentary therapies such as music, art, pet, and massage.

 Bereavement counselors provide support to family members before death and after the death of the loved one.
-Bereavement counselors may provide one-on-one counseling and organize support groups.
-Bereavement support includes helping the patient and the patient’s loved ones close out their lives together.
+They may provide one-on-one counseling and organize support groups.
+Bereavement support includes helping the patient and the patient’s loved ones to close out their lives together.
 Often, the support groups are open to other members of the community who may also be grieving.

 Questions to Ask

-Choosing a hospice is a very important decision.
+Choosing a provider is a very important decision.
 While all hospice programs may have the same basic philosophy of care, each is different in some ways.
-Hospice programs are very willing to answer questions and assist in determining which hospice can best meet the needs of a patient and family.
+Providers are very willing to answer questions and assist in determining which hospice can best meet the needs of a patient and family.

 95% of hospice care is given in the home.
-The home is defined by where the patient lives, not necessarily their permanent residence.
+“Home” is defined by where the patient lives, not necessarily their permanent residence.
 This can include a residential home, nursing home, skilled nursing facility, hospital, etc. Everyone in Florida can be served by hospice.
-When searching for a Hospice Program, it is not important that the hospice office be located near the patient’s home, because the professional care givers travel to the patient’s place of residence to provide routine care.
-However, you do want to choose a hospice program that serves your county.
-Use our Hospice Questions to Ask worksheet to assist you in deciding which Hospice is right for you.
+When searching for a program, it is not important that the office be located near the patient’s home, because the professional caregivers travel to the patient’s place of residence to provide routine care.
+However, you do want to choose a program that serves your county.
+Use our Hospice Questions to Ask worksheet to assist you in deciding which provider is right for you.